 2. Share your reality

 People enjoy doing business with actual people, not faceless corporations.

-Keep it light, tie it in with a topic you know your audience is interested in, and turn it around and talk about them the first chance you get.
+Keep it light, tie it in with a topic you know your audience is interested in, and include them in the conversation the first chance you get.

 If your business is large, you can make your company more approachable by allowing employees to share personal details on your website or company blog.

 Let them post photos, share their hobbies, or post short videos that show them outside of work.

 Any time you share some of your own reality, your two-dimensional internet presence becomes more three dimensional, and that makes your company — and its offerings — more appealing to prospects.